 Swami Jnaneswariananda joined the Sivananda Yoga Vedanta Centers in 1995 and has been director of centers and ashrams in Canada and Italy.
 She teaches Hatha Yoga, Meditation, Anatomy, and Vedanta at Teacher's Training Courses in North America, Italy and India.
 Swami Jnaneswariananda took vows of Sannyas in 2001.
 She is currently a senior teacher at the Yoga Farm in Grass Valley.
 She teaches with great enthusiasm and humor.

 Colin Eldridge (Krishna Das)

-Colin has been a Permaculture enthusiast and advocate since he was 18 years old.
+Colin has been a Permaculture enthusiast and advocate since 2011.
 He enjoys sharing teachings on design, principles, ethics, medicinal plants, edible forestry, ecology, and sacred regenerative knowledge.
 His goal is to spread seeds of awareness and inspiration for people to bring collective healing to each other and the planet.
 He completed a Permaculture Design Certificate, 200-hour Yoga Teacher Training, and Gentle Yoga Teaching Training at the Sivananda Yoga Farm and has been teaching and designing ever since.

 Colin teaches participatory and interactive workshops around topics such as Yoga, permaculture, art, social justice, and ecology.
 He has taught at many events and with many organizations such as The NorCal Permaculture Convergence, The Sivananda Yoga Farm, San Francisco Sivananda Yoga Vedanta Center, Hampshire College, The Great Basin Institute, and more.